Ovid/zen-of-test-suites/README.md

 different feature.

 For a small distribution, this isn't too bad because it's very easy to keep it all in your head.
-With only 9 files, it's trivial to glance at them, or grep them, to figure out where the relevant tests are.
+With only nine files, it's trivial to glance at them, or grep them, to figure out where the relevant tests are.
 Applications, however, are a different story.
-This is from one of my customer's test suites:
+This is the number of files from one of my customer's test suites:

     $ find t -type f | wc -l
     288

 That's actually fairly small.
-One code base I worked on had close to a million lines of code with thousands of test scripts.
-You couldn't hold the code base in your head, you're couldn't *glance* at the the tests to figure out what went where, nor was grepping necessarily going to tell you as tests for particular sections of code were often scattered around multiple test scripts.
+One codebase I worked on had close to a million lines of code with thousands of test scripts.
+You couldn't hold the codebase in your head, you're couldn't *glance* at the the tests to figure out what went where, nor was grepping necessarily going to tell you as tests for particular sections of code were often scattered around multiple test scripts.
-And, of course, I regularly heard the lament that I've heard at many shops with larger code bases: where are the tests for feature *X*?
-Instead of just sitting down and writing code, the developers are hunting for the tests, wondering if there are any, and, if not, trying to figure out where to put their new tests.
+And, of course, I regularly heard the lament that I've heard at many shops with larger codebases: where are the tests for feature *X*?
+Instead of just sitting down and writing code, the developers are hunting for the tests, wondering if there are any tests for the feature they're working on and, if not, trying to figure out where to put their new tests.

 Unfortunately, this disorganzation is only the start of the problem.

 ## Large-scale test suites

 I've worked with many companies with large test suites and they tend to share some common problems.
-I list them in below in roughly the order I try to address these problems (in other words, from easiest to hardest).
+I list them in below in the order I try to address these problems (in other words, roughly easiest to hardest).

 * Tests often emit warnings
 * Tests often fail ("oh, that sometimes fails.
 Ignore it.")